 What to do you do if you're affected

-We recommend that you allow outbound traffic to IP addresses for all the Azure SQL Database gateway IP addresses in the region on TCP port 1433, and port range 11000-11999 in your firewall device.
+We recommend that you allow outbound traffic to IP addresses for all the Azure SQL Database gateway IP addresses in the region on TCP port 1433, and port range 11000-11999.
+This recomendation is applicable to clients connecting from on-premises and also those connecting via Service Endpoints.
 For more information on port ranges, see Connection policy.